raniedwianugrah/osm-stats/README.md

 Osmconvert used to convert and process OSM data so that we can get OSM statistics such as the number of nodes, ways, and relations on a region.

-Osmosis used to filter OSM data based on tags (key and value) in each objects such as building, road, school, etc.
+Osmosis used to filter OSM data accordance with the tags (key and value) in each objects such as building, road, school, etc.

 This project has been successfully executed using the administrative boundaries in Indonesia.
 See the project in [openstreetmap.id](http://openstreetmap.id/en/data-openstreetmap-indonesia/) website.